 The first thing you read on the sales page for Lifebook Quest is that in just 30 days you are going to have a complete vision for your entire future.
 But, that’s not exactly true.

 When we started Lifebook Quest, there were some people on the Facebook page taking the next level, which is called MyLO – My Lifebook Online.
-I think it’s offered through Mindvalley at certain times during the year, but there was not a lot of clarity around it.
+It’s offered through Mindvalley at certain times during the year, but there was not a lot of clarity around when.

 The MyLO group ended up creating their own Facebook page to separate themselves from those of us who were taking the quest, but from what I gathered, they were looking at the same areas of life as we were, just in a different kind of structure created by Jon Butcher and his wife.